 balanced audio – audio equipment and devices that are connected using balanced lines.
 Balanced connections are important in sound recording and production because they allow the use of long cables while minimizing the susceptibility to external noise.
 Also called balanced equipment.

-balanced circuit – a two-conductorcircuit in which both conductors and all circuits connected to them have the same impedance with respect to ground and to all other conductors, with the purpose of having the noise pickup equal in both conductors, making it a common-mode signal so that any noise that is present is cancelled.
+balanced circuit – a two-conductorcircuit in which both conductors and all circuits connected to them have the same impedance with respect to ground and to all other conductors, with the purpose of having the noise pickup equal in both conductors, making it a common-mode signal so that any noise that is present is canceled.
 A balanced cable consists of two conductors (usually a twisted pair) surrounded by a shield, which is usually connected to ground, covered by an insulated jacket.
 The impedances with respect to ground of the two conductors is what makes it balanced or unbalanced.
 With an unbalanced circuit, one line is grounded, making the impedance zero, while a balanced circuit has two lines with equal impedance.
 Balanced circuits allow the use of long cables while minimizing the susceptibility to external noise.
 Note: Balanced circuits are sometimes incorrectly defined as a two-conductor circuit with one conductor carrying the signal and the other conductor carrying an equal signal with reverse polarity, so that noise picked up by one conductor is canceled by the noise of the conductor with the opposite polarity.
 However, the signals are not always equal and signal symmetry is not necessary for noise rejection.1 (See balanced output for further explanation.)
 Also called a balanced cable, balanced wiring, balanced line, balanced connection, or balanced interface.
 See also XLR, ground-compensated output, and differential signaling.

 balanced noise criteria (NCB) – a system for rating noise in a space, defined as the range of audibility (the ANSI threshold of audibility for pure-tones) for continuous sound in a specified field from 16 Hz to 8000 Hz.
 It is similar to the noise criteria (NC), but uses steeper slopes at high frequencies (meaning lower acceptable levels) and uses additional octave bands down to 16 Hz.
 See also noise rating (NR) and room criteria (RC).